Paransh9/Paransh9/README.md

-## Hi there 👋  My name is Vansh Srivastava and I'm a Student, from UPES 🎓
+## Hi there 👋  My name is Paransh Marwari and I'm a Student, from UPES 🎓

 And i am passionate about cloud computing and always eager to learn new things 🧑‍💻